Silfaz/digitalgarden/content/Daily log 2023.md

 - Cycled to work
 - Oatly: Enzyme calculations and gurt lab trials.
 With the last sample, the homogenizer gave up.
 - Lunch: Lunchbox.
 Dinner: Gnocci with tomato sauce + Schnitzel.
 Sweets, since we stopped doing "No-Sugar-January".
-- Played In Other Waters, then watches Instagram Reels for 2 h in bed.
+- Played **In Other Waters**, then watches Instagram Reels for 2 h in bed.
 So exhausted. 😴

 ### 10, tisdag
 - Helsingborg, 🌥️/🌧️ 5 ºC